beginning of content

 How is hay fever treated?

-Your doctor or pharmacist may recommend a medicine to relieve your symptoms.
+Your doctor or pharmacist may recommend medicines to relieve your hay fever symptoms, such as:

 How is thunderstorm asthma treated?

-If you are prone to thunderstorm asthma, you may need to take asthma medication as a precaution in spring, when you first notice coughing or wheezing.
-Check your asthma management plan or ask your doctor for more information and advice.
+If you experience thunderstorm asthma, your doctor may recommend taking asthma medicine as a precaution in spring, when you first notice coughing or wheezing.

 Check your symptoms Find a health service